Chinese Imports 301 Tariffs

 - Domestic capacity for producing the product in the United States.

-In addition, USTR will consider whether or not reinstating the exclusion will impact or result in severe economic harm to the commenter or other U.S. interests, including the impact on small businesses, employment, manufacturing output, and critical supply chains in the United States, as well as the overall impact of the exclusions on the goal of obtaining the elimination of China’s acts, policies, and practices covered in the Section 301 investigation.
+- Whether or not reinstating the exclusion would impact or result in severe economic harm to the commenter or other U.S. interests and overall impact of the exclusions on the goal of obtaining the elimination of China’s acts, policies, and practices covered in the Section 301 investigation.

 USTR Tariff Actions and Exclusion Process: List 1, 2, 3 and 4